 Burkina Faso: Introduction

-Burkina Faso is a landlocked country in Western Africa that borders Benin, Cote d’Ivoire, Ghana, Mali, Niger, and Togo.
-The geography of Burkina Faso is mostly flat savanna with access to three principal rivers: the Black, Red and White Voltas.
-The government system is a parliamentary republic the chief of state is the President and the head of government is the Prime Minister.
-Burkina Faso has a largely traditional economic system in which the majority of the population engages in subsistence agriculture and the allocation of available resources is made on the basis of primitive methods.
-Burkina Faso is a member of the African Union (AU), African Economic Community (AEC) and the Economic Community of Western African States (ECOWAS).
+Burkina Faso is a landlocked country in Western Africa that borders Benin, Cote d'Ivoire, Ghana, Mali, Niger, and Togo.
+The geography of Burkina Faso is mostly flat savanna with access to three principal rivers: the Black, Red, and White Voltas.
+The government system is a parliamentary republic.
+The chief of state is the president, and the head of government is the prime minister.
+Burkina Faso has a largely traditional economic system in which the majority of the population engages in subsistence agriculture, and the allocation of available resources is made on the basis of primitive methods.
+Burkina Faso is a member of the Economic Community of West African States (ECOWAS).